 There is a certain idea that people associate with online school.
 And in the last two years, many have not had a good experience with learning online.

-AJ Tills, Chief Marketing Officer at Crimson Global Academy, talks about the seven myths of online learning and how we are addressing these issues.
+We look at seven myths of online learning and how we are addressing these issues.

 It’s relatively undisputed that student engagement positively predicts academic performance.
 Engagement often equals achievement.
 But engagement shouldn’t be constrained to face-to-face interactions.